 17. Deep clean your mattress then keep it fresh with baking soda.

 Spray your mattress completely, then simply let sit.
-Once it’s completely dry, vacuum with the hose again.
+Once it’s completely dry, vacuum using the hose again.

 Periodically sprinkle with baking soda, then vacuum to keep your mattress smelling fresh.

 18. Wash your pillows at least twice a year.

 Don’t let dust mites in your pillow get the best of you.
 Wash two at a time with bleach, then dry them with a couple of tennis balls to keep them fluffy.

 19. Make your towels more absorbent with vinegar and baking soda.

 This will actually take two washes, but I promise it’s worth it.

 Run your towels through one wash with 1 cup of vinegar and hot water.
 Then wash them AGAIN with 1/2 cup of baking soda and hot water.

 They’ll be fluffy and fresh.